 Their tires following half-hidden ruts,

-The grass combed down by their warm underbellies,
+The long grass stroking their warm underbellies,

-Their inward darkness opened on night air.
+The inward darkness opened to night air.

 And now, all stare, perhaps alone together,